stanislavkrk/MobileNetV2_learning-vegetables/README.md

 # Files

-- learning_MobileNetV2 - MobileNetV2 neural network is trained on the dataset data, I add the file of weights as a separate file.
+- learning_MobileNetV2.py - MobileNetV2 neural network is trained on the dataset data, I add the file of weights as a separate file.
 Created a vegetable dictionary for recognition (saved in a separate file).

-- cluster_kmeans - based on the trained model, clustering of vegetables was performed using Kmeans (saved in a separate file).
+- cluster_kmeans.py - based on the trained model, clustering of vegetables was performed using Kmeans (saved in a separate file).

 - vegetable_model.h5 - trained model weights.
 You don`t need to train model again, use this file for recognizing.